Julia Butterfly Hill: Post–tree sit

-Ecuador oil pipeline protest
+Ecuadorian oil pipeline protest

-On July 16, 2002, Hill was jailed in Quito, Ecuador, outside the offices of Occidental Petroleum, for protesting a proposed oil pipeline that would penetrate a virgin Andean cloud forest that teems with rare birds.
-"The cloud forest is stunning," said Hill.
-"It's this deep, lush green, spangled with explosions of red, yellow and purple from the flowers, birds and insects.
-But the environmental destruction we saw along the pipelines that had already been built was horrendous."
-Ecuadorian President Gustavo Noboa commented: "The little gringos have been arrested, including the old cockatoo who climbs trees."
+On July 16, 2002, Hill was jailed in Quito, Ecuador outside the offices of Occidental Petroleum, for protesting a proposed oil pipeline that would penetrate a virgin Andean cloud forest that teems with rare birds.
+Ecuadorian President Gustavo Noboa commented, "The little gringos have been arrested, including the old cockatoo who climbs trees."
 Hill was later deported from Ecuador.

 Tax redirection

-In 2003, Hill became a proponent of tax redirection, resisting payment of about $150,000 in federal taxes, donating that money to after-school programs, arts and cultural programs, community gardens, programs for Native Americans, alternatives to incarceration, and environmental protection programs.
+In 2003, Hill became a proponent of tax redirection, resisting payment of about $150,000 in federal taxes, donating the money to after-school programs, arts and cultural programs, community gardens, programs for Native Americans, alternatives to incarceration, and environmental protection programs.
 She said:

 Farm sale protest

 In 2006, Hill protested the sale of the South Central Farm in an attempt to save the 14 acre farm from developers.

-Looking forward

-In an April 2009 interview, Hill pondered what would come next for her:

-Popular culture
+In popular culture

-Hill has been the subject of several documentaries, interviews, and books, including her own 2000 memoir, The Legacy of Luna, and has influenced numerous musicians.
+Hill has been the subject of several documentaries, interviews, and books, including her own 2000 memoir, The Legacy of Luna, and has influenced numerous musicians: